tylermurphy534/KenBot/readme.md

 Description
 ---
 A multipurpose discord bot.
-It can play youtube videos and bandicamp urls, and it also includes DJ permessions so all users dont have permission to mess with the bot when music is playing.
+It can play youtube videos, includes DJ permessions so all users dont have permission to mess with the bot when music is playing.
 Also, users can play many advanced games such as nunchi, blackjack, and they can also battle each other.
 The bot also has moderation tools including, kick, ban, tempmute, and others.
-It also has social commands such as kiss, tickle, boop, slap, punch, lick, hug, pat, The bot also allows users to ship each other.
+It has social commands such as kiss, tickle, boop, slap, punch, lick, hug, pat, The bot also allows users to ship each other.
 Ken also has a leveling XP system for how much each user chats!
+Much more is also included.

 Setup
 ---